A Guide to Symmetric Mass Generation in Lattice-QCD: SMG in lattice systems

-The additional terms $\delta \cS$ in Eq.~\ref{deltaS} play a key role in understanding SMG, because they explicitly break the anomalous chiral flavor symmetry.
-As a result, staggered fermions can, in principle, realize type-I SMG.
-If these additional terms were not present, the continuum action would preserve a continuous chiral flavor symmetry, which could at best permit a type-II SMG.
-This scenario, however, is precluded by the inequality discussed in the preceding section.
+As we explained earlier, anomaly cancellation is a necessary but not sufficient condition for realizing SMG.
+But if SMG is realized in certain lattice-QCD theories free of Spin-$Z_4$ self-anomaly, the additional four-fermion terms including those in Eq.~\ref{deltaS} would play a key role in understanding the SMG.
+These terms explicitly break the most obvious enlarged anomalous chiral flavor symmetry, thereby opening the possibility of a type-I SMG scenario.
+In principle One can also explore a parameter space including extra UV deformations, provided these deformations are invariant under Spin-$Z_4$, which is the key symmetry $\cG$.
+If these higher dimension terms are absent, the continuum action would preserve a continuous chiral flavor symmetry, which would rule out type-I SMG and could at best allow a type-II SMG scenario.
+Such a scenario, however, is prohibited by the inequality discussed in the previous section.